tagion/alpha-one/README.md

 ## Transfer Tagions between wallets

-Now you have Tagions in one of your wallets, you can send them to another wallet.
-In this guide we will show you how to send to your second wallet, that you have created previously.
+Now that you have Tagions in one of your wallets, you can send them to another wallet.
+In this guide, we will show you how to send them to your second wallet, which you created previously.

 ```bash
 # Go to your empty wallet's directory